Submit Article

 What Were the Facts of This Case?

-Sim was the director, CEO and founder of Jason Parquet Specialist (Singapore) Pte Ltd (“JPS”) at the time of the offences.
-JPS supplied and installed timber flooring products and was a wholly owned subsidiary of Jason Parquet Holdings Limited (“JPH”).
-Sim was not only the CEO and shareholder of JPH but also a board director, placing him in a position of significant control over corporate decisions and documentation.
+Sim Chon Ang Jason was the director, CEO and founder of Jason Parquet Specialist (Singapore) Pte Ltd (JPS), a company involved in the timber flooring business.
+JPS was a wholly owned subsidiary of Jason Parquet Holdings Limited (JPH), where Sim was also the CEO, shareholder and board director.

-Tjioe Chi Minh (“Tjioe”) was the managing director and a shareholder of Tati Trading Pte Ltd (“Tati”).
-Tati was one of JPS’s biggest suppliers and supplied processed timber to JPS for about 15 to 20 years.
-The long-standing commercial relationship is relevant because it provided the context in which invoice financing arrangements were used and in which supporting documents would ordinarily be expected to reflect genuine transactions.
+Tjioe Chi Minh was the managing director and a shareholder of Tati Trading Pte Ltd (Tati), another company in the timber and timber trading business.
+Tati was one of JPS's biggest suppliers, supplying JPS with processed timber for around 15 to 20 years.

 How Did the Court Analyse the Issues?